 - Candidate's academic record.
 No GPA minimum is required; however, the transcript should provide evidence of sufficient coursework in the area of the proposed project and grades should indicate a strong understanding of the subject matter and likelihood of being able to carry out the project.

 - Potential for learning.
 How the project will significantly enhance the student’s academic development (e.g., completion of an honor’s project) and possibly career and personal development (e.g., presentation at a conference, preparation for graduate school) should be clearly stated.

 - Faculty mentor's letter of recommendation.
 The letter of recommendation should evaluate the student’s qualifications to carry out the proposed project and assess the appropriateness of the project’s scope within the context of the discipline.
 Letters should also describe the faculty-student mentoring relationship in some detail (e.g., how often will the mentor and student meet, what are the mentor’s expectations for the student) and why this plan is appropriate for the project.
 Faculty mentors will be expected to review student proposals before submitting their letters.

 - Budget (when applicable).
 The budget should be comprehensive, specific, and reasonable.
 All costs should be relevant and essential to the project and be justified in the budget narrative.
 In general, budgets demonstrating frugality will be more competitive (e.g., shared accommodations, use of public transportation).
+For a sample itemized budget, click here.
 Information about domestic and international travel costs can be found on the websites of the U.S. General Services Administration and U.S. Department of State, respectively.
 Students are advised, however, that the rates provided on these websites are in the higher range of what the Internal Student Fellowships Committee would expect to see in a student’s budget.